Three-Wave Mixing Element with Quantum Paraelectric Materials: A Degenerate Parametric Amplifier

+As is standard in the study of parametric amplifiers \cite{eichler:2014,planat:2019,parker:2022}, Eq.~\ref{eq:Hamiltonian_nonzero_bias}, is derived (Appendix~\ref{sec:circuit_hamiltonian}) within the rotating-wave approximation, and, at small enough amplitudes so that higher-order dynamics can be neglected.
+In our case, however, an expanded expression for $K_\mathrm{eff}$, which incorporates second-order corrections from the third-order nonlinearity $g_3$, goes to zero at a particular bias point (dashed line in Fig.~\ref{fig:gain}c) \cite{frattini:2021}.
+This suggests that there exists a range of external bias $v_0$ where the Kerr term can, in principle, be nulled while retaining a significant $\xi$.
+This cancellation, however, does not reflect an underlying symmetry-breaking structure to our circuit, such as in SNAIL devices \cite{frattini:2017,frattini:2018}.
+In Appendix~\ref{sec:design_considerations} we explore how modifying the circuit geometry impacts the quantities in Eq.~\ref{eq:Hamiltonian_nonzero_bias}.

-The calculations shown in Fig.~\ref{fig:nonlinearity} indicate that a properly engineered and operated PANDA can be an excellent three-wave mixing element with minimal unwanted four-wave mixing (Kerr) terms that degrade performance.
-Using the capacitor parameters given in Fig.~\ref{fig:resonator}b and, as an illustrative example, an AC bias of $v_\mathrm{ac}=1~\units{mV}$, we find a maximum three-wave mixing (3WM) strength of approximately 26 MHz for STO and 9.5 MHz for KTO.
+The calculations shown in Fig.~\ref{fig:gain} indicate that a properly engineered and operated PANDA can be an excellent amplifier with minimal unwanted four-wave-mixing (Kerr) terms that degrades performance.
+Using the capacitor parameters given in Fig.~\ref{fig:resonator}c, and, as an illustrative example, an ac bias of $v_\mathrm{ac}=1~\units{mV}$, we find a maximum three-wave-mixing (3WM) strength of approximately 26 MHz for STO and 9.5 MHz for KTO.
 Our choice of $v_\mathrm{ac}$ translates to pumping with approximately $10^4$ photons for both materials; a precise comparison will depend on broader design considerations.
+Pumping with greater amplitude will increase the 3WM strength, which to the lowest order is proportional to $v_\mathrm{ac}$ (Appendix~\ref{sec:circuit_hamiltonian}).
+Too large a pump field, however, will eventually drive higher-order nonlinearities in a manner dependent on higher-order corrections to Eq.~\ref{eq:Hamiltonian_nonzero_bias}, which in general are dependent on dc bias point.